Standard Classic Barge Cruise Itinerary

 A barge cruise on the Canal du Midi aboard French hotel barge Enchanté is the perfect way to discover the historic region of Languedoc in the south of France.

-Guests are met in Narbonne and transferred by private chauffeured minibus to Enchanté.
-A champagne welcome and an introduction to the Captain and crew, followed by dinner on board.
+Guests are met in Narbonne and transferred by private chauffeured minibus to Enchanté where a champagne welcome and cruise to Le Somail awaits.
+Dinner on board.

-This morning, we head to Mas d’Antonin for some truffle hunting.
-Follow the expert truffle dogs searching under the oak trees to find the “black gold” which we can help to dig up and then sample, having judged its appearance, color and most important, its aroma.
-Also learn about the different olives of the region and taste the oils that they produce.
-After lunch on board, we cruise west along the Grand Bief, a stretch of canal without locks which follows the contours of the land for over 30 miles – a huge technological achievement for the 17th century - to the charming historical village of Roubia.
-On the way, we pass over France’s oldest aqueduct.
+This morning, we head to Mas d'Antonin for some truffle hunting.
+Follow the expert truffle dogs searching under the oak trees to find the “black gold” which we can help to dig up and understand its appearance, colour and most important – its aroma.
+Here, we'll also learn about the different olives of the region and taste the oils that they produce.
+After lunch on board, we cruise west along the Grand Bief, a stretch of canal without locks which follows the contours of the land for over 30 miles – a huge technological achievement for the 17th century – to the charming historical village of Roubia.
+On the way, we pass over France's oldest aqueduct, the Pont du Gard.
 Dinner on board.

 Tuesday, Day 3: Roubia to Homps